National Indian Film Festival of Australia: Organisation

-Peter Castaldi is the Co‑Director of NIFFA, bringing decades of experience in Australian film exhibition, journalism, and festival programming.
+Peter Castaldi is the Co‑Director of NIFFA.
 He managed the Valhalla independent cinemas across Melbourne, Adelaide, and Sydney (1977–1981), worked as producer and presenter across ABC, SBS, and commercial television and radio, and served as artistic director of the Goat Island film festival (1999–2000).

-Castaldi's career includes founding a three-screen cinema complex in Byron Bay, directing regional programs for the Australian Film Commission (now Screen Australia), and establishing the theatrical division of Umbrella Entertainment.
-He has also co-curated the Australian Film Festival of India in India with Sharma.
-He currently serves as Managing Editor for Education Services and Partnerships at the Australian Teachers of Media (ATOM).
+Castaldi co-curated the Australian Film Festival of India in India with Sharma.
+He serves as Managing Editor for Education Services and Partnerships at the Australian Teachers of Media (ATOM).